Stefanos Athanasiadis: PAOK

 In 2010–11 season he returned to PAOK.
 He got 4 European caps mainly as a substitute.
-He scored his first goal of the season at the first game played in the newly built AEL FC Arena as a substitute, giving PAOK a 1–2 victory over Larissa.
+He scored his first goal of the season at the first game played in the newly built AEL FC Arena as a substitute, giving PAOK a 1–2 victory over AEL.
 On 4 August 2011 he scored his first European goal with PAOK in the game with Vålerenga in a 3–0 Europa League victory.
 On 18 August he scored again, this time against Karpaty Lviv.
 On 30 November he scored against Tottenham Hotspur, with the second goal for PAOK in a surprise 2–1 victory at White Hart Lane in the Europa League, when he met a low cross from Giorgios Georgiadis.

-In 2012–13 season he scored goals in matches against fierce rivals Aris and AEK while also scoring the equalizer in a 1–1 home draw against Olympiacos.
+In 2012–13 season he scored goals in matches against fierce rivals Aris and AEK Athens while also scoring the equalizer in a 1–1 home draw against Olympiacos.
 Athanasiadis scored his first hat-trick against Kallithea on 24 January 2013 in a 6–0 win.
 After the departure of Pablo Garcia he was named vice-captain of the club behind Dimitris Salpingidis, wearing the captain's armbrand on many occasions.
-On 17 April 2013 he went on to give an assist and score a goal against Asteras Tripoli in the first leg of the Greek Cup semi-finals.
+On 17 April 2013 he went on to give an assist and score a goal against Asteras Tripolis in the first leg of the Greek Cup semi-finals.

 He entered the 2013–14 season by scoring in a 3–0 home win against Skoda Xanthi.

 On 12 September 2014, Athanasiadis renew his contract with PAOK till the summer of 2018.
 He now had a huge contract, one of the two largest in the roster, his annual salary more than tripled (from €180,000 to more than €700,000 per year!).
 Athanasiadis stated: "I'm happy because I closed an issue that had taken time to resolve.
 With my signature I think not only me but the entire family of PAOK are happy", and continued: "I want to thank some people who helped make this happened.
 The major shareholder Mr. Savvidis, the technical director Zisis Vryzas and the president of the club."

 On 18 September 2014, he scored an 18-minute hat-trick in a 6-1 home win against Dinamo Minsk in the Europa League group stage.
 This made him the first ever player to score a hat-trick for PAOK in a European match.
 He added another two against the same opposition away on 27 November, scoring late goals in the 82nd and 88th minutes to win the game for PAOK.
 On 11 December he scored a penalty to equalise in a home group game against Guingamp for his sixth of the tournament, but the French team won 2-1 and advanced at PAOK's expense.